 Enforcing Orders May Be Challenging

 Unfortunately, many people often find that getting courts to enforce international court orders is difficult.
 A court in another country may be responsible for enforcing your order, which shouldn't be a problem, but unfortunately, sometimes is in some countries.
 If you have a lawyer who does international divorces on retainer, they should be able to help you find an effective way to prepare for problems enforcing cross-country orders.

 At the Law Office of Alexandra White, P.C., our attorneys have the experience necessary to ensure you pursue the best possible outcome in your international divorce.
-To schedule a consultation with our team, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team, contact us online or via phone at (303) 647-4245.